andreisilviudragnea/pandoc_resume/markdown/resume.md

   [spring-framework](https://github.com/spring-projects/spring-framework/pull/24977),
   Scala [kubernetes-client](https://github.com/joan38/kubernetes-client/pull/106).
 * Proficient in Java, Kotlin, Scala, C and Python
+* Build system expert: Maven, Gradle, Earthly, Docker, sbt
 * Author of an automatic Git [rebaser](https://github.com/andreisilviudragnea/rebaser) written in Rust.
 * Passionate about static analysis and automatic refactoring in Java, Kotlin, Scala and Rust
 * Working on a [converter](https://github.com/andreisilviudragnea/reactor-to-kotlin) from Java reactive code to Kotlin coroutines
 * Experience with enterprise identity protocols and frameworks, such as OAuth2, SCIM2, SAML
-* Worked with Kubernetes, Envoy, Grafana, Prometheus, AWS EC2, S3, Route53, Cloudwatch, Splunk, Datadog, NewRelic, Azure Active Directory
+* Worked with Docker, Kubernetes, Envoy, Grafana, Prometheus, AWS EC2, S3, Route53, Cloudwatch, Splunk, Datadog, NewRelic, Azure Active Directory
 * Good knowledge of Operating Systems internals and how async frameworks are implemented
 * Promoter of the [clean tests](https://medium.com/@andreisilviudragnea/towards-cleaner-pure-tests-20f1356dee4c) paradigm

+May 2021 - Present
+: **Software Engineer at Adobe (Media Analytics team)** I work on a performance-sensitive system collecting Analytics events from video players in web browsers.
+I optimized the runtime performance by correctly handling blocking calls, thus avoiding starving the [cats-effect](https://github.com/typelevel/cats-effect) compute pool.
+I also enforced strong static analysis checks on the Scala project at compile time, in order to maintain the high quality of the code.
+I am currently experimenting with re-writing the system in Rust, for improving the runtime performance even more and reducing the costs of running the application in the cloud.

 March 2018 - May 2021
 : **Software Engineer at Adobe (Identity Management Services team)**